apisnetworks/apiscp-docs/docs/admin/Resource enforcement.md

 ## CPU

-CPU utilization comes in two forms: user and system (real time is the sum of user + system).
+CPU utilization comes in two forms: **user** and **system** (*real time* is the sum of user + system).
 User time is spent incrementing over a loop, adding numbers, or templating a theme.
 System time is when a process communicates with the kernel directly to perform a privileged function, such as opening a file, forking a process, or communicating over a network socket.

-In typical operation, user will always be an order of magnitude higher than system. `time` can help you understand how.
-Don't worry if it doesn't make sense yet, we'll walk through it.
+**User time** is raw processing, number crunching.
+In typical operation, user will always be an order of magnitude higher than system.

+`strace` (short for system trace) helps break down the **system calls** during a program's execution.
+Don't worry if it doesn't make sense yet, we'll walk through it. `time` allows us to see the proportion of user to system time during execution.

+Let's look at a trivial example that checks filesystem attributes on / and increments a variable.

 ```bash
 strace -c -- /bin/sh -c 'time  (let SUM=0; for i in $(seq 1 1000) ; do SUM+=$i ; stat / > /dev/null; done)'